Mental Health · 4 min read

-Feeling Anxious for No Clear Reason?
-This Might Help
+Feeling Anxious for No Reason?
+Here's What's Actually Happening

 You're sitting on the couch.
 Nothing bad is happening.
 But your chest is tight, your heart is racing, and your mind is scanning for danger.